 Frequently asked FOIs

-This page provides regularly asked FOI information on business rates and credit balance information.
+This page provides regularly asked FOI information on business rates.

 Please check to see if your FOI request is answered below before submitting a new request.

 View our full business rate property list on our data site.
 We update our business rate information on a regular basis.
 We will not provide interim updates.